 {We will now match the results of our {NREFT to those} of the model presented in section~\ref{SecMassiveNGBreview}.
 In particular, this means the gapped Goldstone is stable and its dispersion relation real, which allows us to put its external legs on-shell.}

-To facilitate power counting it is convenient to split each field in components {with} support on different regions {of phase space}~\cite{Luke,HoangNRQCD,RothTasi}.
+To facilitate power counting it is convenient to split each field in components with support on different regions {of phase space}~\cite{Luke,RothTasi,Gri1,Gri2}.
 In particular, we write $\pi_3=\pi_3^\text{s}+\pi_3^\text{p}+\pi_3^\text{us}$ and $\pi=\pi^\text{s}+\pi^\text{p}+\pi^\text{us}$, where the labels stand respectively for soft, potential and ultrasoft.
-These components have energy and momentum (i.e. time and space derivatives) scaling as\footnote{{Note that for off-shell Goldstones there is a fourth possibility, namely $(\omega,\bm k)\sim (\mu v,\mu v^2)$; this never appears in scattering processes \cite{RothTasi}, but might be relevant in other contexts.
+We \emph{define} the different components according to the scaling of their energy and momemtum (i.e. time and space derivatives) with velocity:\footnote{{Note that for off-shell Goldstones there is a fourth possibility, namely $(\omega,\bm k)\sim (\mu v,\mu v^2)$; this never appears in scattering processes \cite{RothTasi}, but might be relevant in other contexts.
 For example, when an external probe coupled to the system releases} finite energy but almost vanishing spatial momentum~\cite{Caputo}.}